tobsdb/tobsdb/docs/schema.md

+The schema is the backbone of TobsDB.
+It defines the structure of the database and is required to connect to a TobsDB server when creating a new database.

 # Schema.tdb

-Schema.tdb (the schema file) is where the type declarations for tables and fields in a tobsdb database go.
+`schema.tdb` (the schema file) is where the type declarations for tables and fields in a TobsDB database go.
-The schema.tdb file lives client side and is sent to the tobsdb server on the initial connection request.
+The schema.tdb file lives client side and is sent to the TobsDB server on the initial connection request.

 ## Types

 TobsDB has a few built-in types which are accepted in the schema.tdb file:

 <!-- Write detailed information about these types -->
-- Int
+- `Int`
-- String
+- `String`
-- Vector
+- `Vector`
-- Float
+- `Float`
-- Date
+- `Date`
-- Bool
+- `Bool`
-- Bytes
+- `Bytes`

 ## Declaration Syntax